-- 1.1 The designated safeguarding lead will: - Refer cases of suspected abuse or harm to East Sussex children's social care as required. - Support staff who make referrals to East Sussex children's social care. - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Refer cases where a crime may have been committed to the Police as required, using the NPCC-When to call the police guidance to inform this decision. - Liaise with agencies providing early help services and coordinate referrals from the school to targeted early help services for children in need of support.
-Monitor any cases referred to early help and consider referral to children's services where the situation does not improve. - Registered early years settings must notify Ofsted, or the childminder agency with which they are registered, of any serious accident, illness, or injury to, or death of, any child while in their care and of the action taken.
-Notify the Early Years Improvement Team who will provide further advice and guidance.
+- 1.1 The designated safeguarding lead will: - Refer cases of suspected abuse to East Sussex children's social care as required. - Support staff who make referrals to East Sussex children's social care. - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Refer cases where a crime may have been committed to the Police as required. - Liaise with agencies providing early help services and coordinate referrals from the school to targeted early help services for children in need of support.
+Monitor any cases referred to early help and consider referral to children's services where the situation does not improve. - Report any accidental injuries, which have occurred within an Early Years setting, to Ofsted and the relevant SLES consultant in the Early years Improvement Team